nicolai256/pickapic_gradio/README.md

 a local gradio UI for pickapic

 # TODO
-[]support image metadata from more UI's (prompt and parameters)
+- support image metadata from more UI's (prompt and parameters)

-[]something to send the results to pickapic database
+- something to send the results to pickapic database

-[]something to do pickapic on images from the pickapic database
+- something to do pickapic on images from the pickapic database

-[]settings for default folders etc..
+- settings for default folders etc..

-[]installation guide
+- installation guide

+- integration into various existing UI's to use it as a plugin

-[]login page (huggingface, google or discord)
+- login page (huggingface, google or discord)

-[]default images that appear randomly to verify user is not abusing the tool and influencing the database badly
+- default images that appear randomly to verify user is not abusing the tool and influencing the database badly

-[]pickapic estimation to verify the ratings of images are kind of accurate
+- pickapic estimation on the images to verify the ratings are kind of accurate